ianohara/linux-rt-examples/README.md

 rt-linux-examples
 =================

-Documentation and examples of how to use realtime linux (CONFIG_PREEPMT_RT) specifically tailored for using realtime linux on the gumstix.
+Documentation and examples of how to use realtime linux (CONFIG_PREEMPT_RT) specifically tailored for using realtime linux on the gumstix.

 Contact
 =======